redsolution/django-generic-ratings/doc/getting_started.rst

 jQuery >= 1.4 is required if you want to take advantage of *AJAX* voting, or if you want to use customized rating methods like slider rating or star rating.
-This application, out of the box, provides widget for these kind of rating user interfaces (see :doc:`forms_api`).
+This application, out of the box, provides widgets for these kind of rating user interfaces (see :doc:`forms_api`).

 Installation